mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 [OpenCV](https://opencv.org/) (_Open Computer Vision Library_) is an open source computer vision and machine learning software library.
 It has a lot of optimized algorithms for a wide range of applications (for example, object and face recognition).
 One way of learning to use it is trying to apply this tool to solve a computer vision like problem.

-In this example let's try to solve [this one](https://agostinhobritojr.github.io/tutorial/pdi/#_exerc%C3%ADcios).
+In this example let's try to solve [the first one here](https://agostinhobritojr.github.io/tutorial/pdi/#_exerc%C3%ADcios).
 Agostinho Brito Jr is a professor of Digital Image Processing at Universidade Federal do Rio Grande do Norte.
 You can find more about his work in [his personal github page](https://agostinhobritojr.github.io).

 The question asks to invert the greylevel of an rectangular area inside one image.
 The user should input two points that will define the polygon (opposite vertices).
 Note it will give us the negative!
 Funny, isn't it?